 This black mare was given to the Queen by the Royal Canadian Mounted Police as a gift.
 She went on to be Her Majesty’s mount of choice for the annual Trooping the Colour over 18 consecutive years!
 Since Burmese retired, the Queen no longer rides into Trooping the Colour and instead arrives in a carriage.
 Burmese is now immortalised in the form of a bronze statue in the Canadian province of Saskatchewan.

 This chestnut mare was perhaps most famous for helping the Queen’s daughter, Princess Anne, win the 1971 eventing European Championships in Burghley, despite throwing her earlier that year!
 Doublet was given to the Princess Royal as a gift from her mother.
 Incidentally, Doublet was bred from one of Prince Phillip’s polo horses.
 A real family affair!

 Riding horses can bring joy to anyone from the Queen of England to your average Joe!
 If you share our monarch’s passion for the equine lifestyle then you might want to think about insuring your horse, which could help you avoid ending up in a right royal mess!
-At The Insurance Emporium, we cover Vet’s Fees up to £5,000* per incident as an Elective Benefit on our Horse Insurance.
+At The Insurance Emporium, we cover Vet’s Fees up to £5,000* per incident as an Optional Benefit on our Horse Insurance.
 Make it your ‘mane’ priority to check out The Insurance Emporium for more details!

 *On our Lunar Monthly policy only.

 All content provided on this blog is for informational purposes only.
 We make no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 We will not be liable for any errors or omissions in this information nor for the availability of this information.
 We will not be liable for any loss, injury or damage arising from the display or use of this information.
 This policy is subject to change at any time.